waterbearlang/waterbear/README.md

 # On Chromeless (nee

->    Absolutely, You can use processes [1], though the api for interactin with external procs is rather miserable at the moment [2].
+>    Absolutely, You can use processes [1], though the api for interacting with external procs is rather miserable at the moment [2].
 Or you can use JSCtypes [3], for which there's a tiny toy example you can start from [4].

 >    lloyd